stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (ldai4-stat6250): What should be used to read the free-format data?
 - *Answer* (ldai4-stat6250): List input should be used to read data that is free-format because you do not need to specify the column locations of the data.
 - *Question* (sbagdi-stat6250): What are some of the limitations of LIST input?
+- *Answer* (sbagdi-stat6250): LIST input places several restrictions on the type of data that can be read:
+Character values greater than 8 characters gets truncated.
+Data has to be standard numeric or character format.
+Character values cannot contain embedded delimiters.
+Missing values must be repreented by a period or some other character.
 - *Question* (who7-stat6250):How can i include the space without it being counted as a seperator?
 - *Answer* (who7-stat6250): You can use the modifier &.
 - *Question* (akrishnamurthy-stat6250): Can range of variables be specified using formatted input?